pjscruggs/slogcp/docs/CONFIGURATION.md

 - `handler.Close()` flushes buffered output, closes owned files, and closes custom writers implementing `io.Closer`.
 It is idempotent.
 - `handler.ReopenLogFile()` reopens the managed file writer after log rotation.
 - All closing errors are emitted through the internal diagnostic logger when provided.
+- `handler.SetLevel(slog.Level)` and `handler.LevelVar()` expose runtime level control without reinstalling the handler.
+Use these hooks to adjust verbosity in response to configuration changes or admin endpoints.

 ### Trace Helpers and Context Integration